amjil/flutter-cljd/README.md

 ## Main Goals

-	1. Provide a more concise and readable UI syntax:
+### Provide a more concise and readable UI syntax
 The library focuses on simplifying the syntax for building Flutter UIs, making it more compact, intuitive, and aligned with Clojure’s functional style.

-	2. Use Clojure data structures for better consistency and flexibility:
+### Use Clojure data structures for better consistency and flexibility
 The API is designed around pure Clojure types instead of Dart’s, offering a more seamless and consistent experience for Clojure developers while increasing code flexibility.

-	3. Streamline and enhance Dart APIs:
+### Streamline and enhance Dart APIs
 The library simplifies certain Dart APIs, making them easier to use and more expressive, improving the overall developer experience.